rodneyddd/QuantumDBSearch-GroversAlgorithm/README.md

 Then comes something called the Diffusion Operator, which makes it easier to pinpoint the specific target item.
 First it applies a Hadamard Transform which puts all the qubits in a state of superposition.
 This doesn’t undo the phase shift in the oracle; it just affects the probability amplitudes of all states.
 This includes the modified amplitudes resulting from the phase shift in the oracle.

 Something called a constructive interference occurs when this transformation hits the marked items.
 It ends up increasing the probability of measuring those states.
 The amplitudes add up, leading to a higher probability for specific outcomes.
-All the other unmarked items have a destructive interference where if they aren’t flagged or marked their amplitudes cancel each other out, resulting in a lower probability for certain outcomes.
+All the other unmarked items have a destructive interference where if they aren’t flagged or marked their amplitudes cancel each other out, resulting in a lower probability for the inputs that don't match the target item.